1

 • LUXON_ENET_ENABLE_METRICS (default: OFF): Collects more metrics available as a Prometheus endpoint on webserver (/metrics), ready for use with provided Grafana Dashboard

-• LUXON_USE_TOMCRYPT (default: OFF): Use alternative encryption library with wider compatibility
+• LUXON_USE_TOMCRYPT (default: OFF on supported desktop platforms): Use alternative encryption library with wider compatibility

 Configuration